-This Official Statement speaks only as to its date, and the information contained herein is subject to change.
-A copy of the Official Statement pertaining to the Bonds will be filed by the Underwriter with the Municipal Securities Rulemaking Board through its Electronic Municipal Markets Access ("EMMA") system.
-See "CONTINUING DISCLOSURE" herein for a description of the District's undertaking to provide certain information on a continuing basis.
-Capitalized terms used, but not defined herein, shall have the meanings ascribed thereto in the Order (defined below).
+This Official Statement speaks only as of its date, and the information contained herein is subject to change.
+A copy of the final Official Statement pertaining to the Bonds and the Escrow Agreement (defined herein) will be filed with the Municipal Securities Rulemaking Board through its Electronic Municipal Market Access ("EMMA") system.
+(See "CONTINUING DISCLOSURE OF INFORMATION" for a description of the District's undertaking to provide certain information on a continuing basis.)